 Posted on: May 9, 2020

-Education and length of practice will be considered by a
+Education and length of practice will be considered through a

-Compensation Panel in determining the final compensable salary
+formal pay-setting process in determining the final compensable

-by the U.S. Department of Education from accredited colleges,
+or degrees recognized by the U.S. Department of Education from

 position is eligible for the Education Debt Reduction Program